Key Factors to Consider in Bid/No-Bid Decision Making

 Other factors to consider when making your bid/no-bid decision include project location, duration, size and scope, competition, client and designer.
 Once you’ve determined which factors and criteria are most important to your company you need to create a grading matrix and a threshold score for making the decision to bid or not.
 By taking a data-driven approach, you will be able to make smart, informed decisions on what projects to pursue in the future.

-ConstructConnect provides detailed project information including plans and specs to aid you in your bid/no bid decision making.
-Click here to learn more and schedule a free demo.
+ConstructConnect provides detailed project information including plans and specs to aid you in your bid/no-bid decision making.